apereo/cas/docs/cas-server-documentation/mfa/Configuring-Multifactor-Authentication.md

 | Inwebo               | `mfa-inwebo`   | [See this guide](Inwebo-Authentication.html).              |
 | Custom               | Custom         | [See this guide](../mfa/Custom-MFA-Authentication.html).   |

+<div class="alert alert-info"><strong>Azure Multifactor</strong>
+<p>Microsoft has removed the ability for external SSO servers to use Azure MFA.
+To use Azure MFA,
+you must also have all your users authenticate using Azure AD SSO.
+You may want to route authentication requests to Azure AD SSO using the delegated authentication features of CAS.</p></div>

 ## Core Configuration

 {% include_cached casproperties.html properties="cas.authn.mfa.core" %}